 No Mud, No Lotus

-The art of happiness is the art of suffering well.
-Even anger and rage are normal, natural, and organic in nature.
+The art of happiness is the art of suffering well (wisdom from No Mud, No Lotus by Thich Nhat Hanh).
+Even anxiety, anger, and depression are normal, natural, and organic in nature.
 Focus and concentration lead to clarity, insight, and understanding, then wisdom and transformation.
 We stop and rest in what is.
 Denying suffering is the denial of life.
 The more we learn to embrace and care for our suffering the less there is.
 We are haunted by the ghosts of the past and the future, but find more then we need to allow the conditions of happiness to arise and relax us in the here and now.

 When others are angry and upset we may not see their suffering.
 They too have pain that they can't handle.
 Their pain overflows onto others.
 Perhaps the most important thing we can do is just listen.
 Also reassure them they are being heard, hold their hand, and listen closely.
 We can take the suffering of others, and our own, and hold it gently and caringly like a tired, sick, or hurt child to express kindness, see the roots of suffering, and help to relieve it.